ElaineArchbold/fullstack-milestone-project/README.md

 ### Acknowledgements
 - The footer, navbar and parallax effect were taken and amended from previous projects.

-- I found the lightbox snippet on the Inspiration page on: https://epicbootstrap.com/snippets/lightbox-gallery
+- I found the lightbox snippet on the Inspiration page [here](https://epicbootstrap.com/snippets/lightbox-gallery)

-- I found the snippet for the gallery carousel on the Home page on: https://stackoverflow.com/questions/20007610/bootstrap-carousel-multiple-frames-at-once
+- I found the snippet for the gallery carousel on the Home page [here](https://stackoverflow.com/questions/20007610/bootstrap-carousel-multiple-frames-at-once)

-- I found the snippet for the contact form on: https://hellowebbooks.com/news/tutorial-setting-up-a-contact-form-with-django/
+- I found the snippet for the contact form [here](https://hellowebbooks.com/news/tutorial-setting-up-a-contact-form-with-django/)

 - The shopping functionality was taken from the Fullstack Ecommece mini project with the Code Institute.